F5Networks/f5-ci-docs/docs/includes/f5-csi_m/topic_csim-deployments-splunk-setup.rst

 Because Splunk needs to receive data from the BIG-IP and the Mesos cluster, it must run somewhere that external traffic can reach it (i.e., if you're running it from your laptop behind a firewall, it probably won't work).

- The instructions in this section will guide you through setting up Splunk on the Splunk-ready Amazon Linux instance created in the cloud stack.
+Follow the instructions in this section, and the Splunk `Installation <http://docs.splunk.com/Documentation/Splunk/6.4.2/Installation/InstallonLinux>`_ guide, to set up Splunk on the Splunk-ready Amazon Linux instance created in your cloud stack.

 #.
 SSH into the Splunk-ready instance using the ``SplunkReadySSH`` cloud output value.

 #.
-Download the free trial of `Splunk Enterprise <https://www.splunk.com/en_us/download/splunk-enterprise.html>`_ to your EC2 instance.
+Download the free trial of `Splunk Enterprise <https://www.splunk.com/en_us/download/splunk-enterprise.html>`_ from the Splunk downloads site to your EC2 instance.

     .. code-block:: bash
-        :caption: Example
+        :caption: Example - Use wget to download Splunk

         wget -O splunk-6.4.3-b03109c2bad4-Linux-x86_64.tgz 'https://www.splunk.com/bin/splunk/DownloadActivityServlet?architecture=x86_64&platform=linux&version=6.4.3&product=splunk&filename=splunk-6.4.3-b03109c2bad4-Linux-x86_64.tgz&wget=true'